 Bracketed by a fluorescent pho shop and froyo café, Clooney’s solid black frontage makes it an otherworldly transplant next to its more suburban neighbours.
-Inside the snug venue, Shannon McFarland (The Rochester, Woodland House) and Will Crennan (Gin Palace, Collins Quarter) do triple duty; taking orders, mixing drinks and explaining dishes from one moment to the next.
+Inside the snug venue, the team do triple duty; taking orders, mixing drinks and explaining dishes from one moment to the next.
 Despite this juggle their soft-spoken service is generous, whether walking older couples through the bar’s extensive range of foreign whiskies or pre-emptively offering to adjust cocktails to your preference.

 No need, for they’ve got it bang-on with Stari Ate’s Sting, the Negroni’s sweeter, tangier cousin in which šljivovica, a super-strong traditional Eastern European plum brandy, is balanced with bitterness from Amaro Montenegro and brightness from lime and amarena cherries.
 This knack for drinks with personality and a sense of place also shines in the Tequila Verde, the precise composition of which varies from day to day depending on what greens catch their eye at Footscray Markets.
 Recently it’s been Vietnamese mint, parsley, paddyherb and “a couple of herbs there wasn’t an English translation for”, blitzed up and strained into lime juice before being shaken with tequila.
 Take it straight up rather than tall, maximising the intensely fresh flavour.